ubirch/ubirch-client-go/README.md

 The UBIRCH client provides HTTP endpoints for both original data and direct hash injection, i.e. the SHA256 digest of the original data.
 If the client receives original data, it will create a SHA256 hash before any further processing.

-*We don't care about your data!*

-This means that the original data will have to be stored independently in order to be able to verify it later.
+This means, UBIRCH will never see your original data.
+It also means that the original data will have to be stored independently in order to be able to verify it later.

 > When receiving a JSON data package, the UBIRCH client will sort the keys alphabetically and remove insignificant
 > space characters before hashing.